buehlefs/flask-template/README.md

 ## VSCode

-For vscode install the python extension and add the poetry venv path to the folders the python extension searches vor venvs.
+For vscode install the python extension and add the poetry venv path to the folders the python extension searches for venvs.

 On linux: